What diet should you follow to treat heart failure?

 Nuts, seeds, and legumes

 Eat between three and seven servings per week of nuts, seeds, and legumes.
-Servings sizes are one-third cup of nuts, two tablespoons of peanut butter or seeds, and one-half cup of cooked legumes or peas.
-Some options are:
+Servings sizes are 1/3 cup of nuts, 2 tablespoons of peanut butter or seeds, and ½ cup of cooked legumes or peas.
+Some options are as follows:

 - Mixed nuts